stackabletech/stackable-utils/release/README.md

     commit
 ```

+> [!NOTE]
+> Once a release candidate has been merged, the subsequent Antora build will reference the most recent commit.
+This means that some references may be to an `-rc` release e.g. `25.3.0-rc1`.
+This can be avoided by
+> - conducting all testing on the PR-specific images that are created as part of the release candidate branches, instead of waiting until they have been merged and the commits tagged
+> - once tests are successful, create a *non* `-rc` branch (e.g. `25.3.0`, `25.3.1` etc), cherry-picking over any changes that were made in the course of testing in the previous step, test, merge and tag
+> This will require the `release.yaml` file for each operator to be changed to specify PR-specific versions of the operators, and for `test-definition.yaml`to be edited to use custom images (as product iamge selection will not identify PR-specific images automatically).

 ## Release scripts: Summary

 A set of scripts that automates some release steps.
 The release process has multiple steps: